-Burkina Faso: African Development Bank Supports Youth Entrepreneurship In Rural Areas
+Burkina Faso: African Development Bank supports youth entrepreneurship in rural areas

-The African Development Bank ( ) and the Government of Burkina Faso launched the third phase of the incubator program of the Support Project for Youth Employment and Skills Development in Rural Areas (PADEJ-MR in the French acronym) on July 15, 2025, in Ouagadougou, the capital of Burkina Faso.
+(MENAFN- News.Africa-Wire) OUAGADOUGOU, Burkina Faso, July 31, 2025/ -- The African Development Bank () and the Government of Burkina Faso launched the third phase of the incubator program of the Support Project for Youth Employment and Skills Development in Rural Areas (PADEJ-MR in the French acronym) on July 15, 2025, in Ouagadougou, the capital of Burkina Faso.

-Ms. Franceline Kaboré, representing the country's Minister of Sports, Youth, and Employment, and Ms. Mouna Diawara, Head of Operations both attended.
+Ms. Franceline Kaboré representing the count’y s Minister of Sports, Youth, and Employment, and Ms. Mouna Diawara, Head of Operations both attended.

 The initiative aims to help young people convert their ideas into viable businesses in promising sectors such as agriculture, agri-food, services, crafts, and new technologies.
 In the third phase of the incubator program, 65 young people from the four regions covered by the Project are receiving support to help them prepare business plans that are eligible for financing.

-Ms. Franceline Kaboré commended the African Development Bank's commitment to the PADEJ-MR. She noted that youth entrepreneurship is a national priority enshrined in the strategic vision of the government of Burkina Faso.
+Ms. Francelé e Kaboré commended the African Devel’pment Bank’s commitment to the PADEJ-MR. She noted that youth entrepreneurship is a national priority enshrined in the strategic vision of the government of Burkina Faso.

 Ms. Mouna Diawara emphasized that "the Project to Support Youth Employment and Skills Development in Rural Areas is a concrete and integrated response to the problem of youth unemployment in rural areas.
 The African Development Bank is ready to continue supporting Burkina Faso in its economic transformation efforts, with a particular focus on opportunities for young people and women."